subbuworkspace/NLP-Text-Vectorization-BOW-TFIDF/README.md

 ---

-# 🎓 Learning Outcome
+# 🎓 Learning Outcome :

-After completing this project, you should understand:

 * What NLP is
 * Why text preprocessing is required